-PX1 is a high performing, highly winter active variety bred from elite parent material from Australia and the USA.
-It demonstrates extremely fast establishment and will provide high year round forage yield, which means it can be adapted to various farming systems.
-PX1 has an erect plant habit and early flowering time.
-PX1 is perfectly suited to cut and carry operations.
+Perfectly suited to cut and carry operations, PX1 is a high performing, highly winter active variety bred from elite parent material from Australia and the USA.
+It demonstrates extremely fast establishment and will provide high year round forage yield, which means it can be adapted to various farming systems that demand high performance products.

 - Superior establishment and reduced time to first cut compared to CUF 101 and Siriver